 For instance, did you know that the Bahamas have 700 islands – out of which only 30 are inhabited?

 The Bahamas also has the third-largest barrier reef on the planet.
-Stretched out for approx. 190 miles.
-The Andros Barrier Reef – is not just the 3rd largest reef on the planet, but one of the most breathtakingly beautiful under-ocean places you could ever explore.
+Stretching out for approx. 190 miles, it is not just one of the largest barrier reefs but one of the most breathtakingly beautiful under-ocean places you could ever explore.

 Frequently Asked Questions About The Bahamas